A Digital Nomad Guide to Sharm El Sheikh

 You can also try online search engines such as Booking and Airbnb, or Facebook.
 There are various groups and pages, such as Sharm Real Estate, Rent In Nabq Properties In Sharm, and Property For Sale Or Rent Sharm Homes.

 Apartments are not very expensive in Sharm El Sheikh, so it’s perfect for digital nomads.
-You can keep the price down by renting a studio or choose to live like a king in a spacious villa.
-A one-bedroom costs on average 191 USD per month, a two-bedroom 383 USD.
+You can keep the price down by renting a studio or choosing to live like a king in a spacious villa.
+A one-bedroom costs on average 191 USD per month, and a two-bedroom 383 USD.
 You can find a villa for 766 USD.

 Most owners ask for a deposit of one month, and most foreign owners also let you check and sign an inventory.
 I find it easier to rent through a real estate agent, as they will help you in case something needs to be repaired.
 It’s not difficult to find a handyman, but an appointment is not always respected and so is the price.
 Even though you might still find it a cheap price while you’re being overcharged, it’s never fun to pay too much for something.
 It’s not uncommon for people to be late or not show up at all.

 Utilities are usually not included.
 There are two ways the compounds use to charge you.
-Some have meters which you have to load with a card.
+Some have meters that you have to load with a card.
 The card, in its turn, is charged beforehand in the compound’s office.
 The system exists for both water and electricity.
 Other compounds check the meters for you and give you the bill after the end of the month.
 In winter it adds up to approximately 51 USD, and in summer to around 86 USD.
 The thing that has the most influence on your bill is the AC, which in summer, you’ll need 24/7.
 Apartments in Sharm El Sheikh have no heating as it’s mostly unnecessary.
 Some have AC units that also have a heating function.

 Most places are available long-term unless it’s clearly written that it’s a holiday rental and that the price is per night.
-It’s often not a problem if you decide to leave on short term notice.
+It’s often not a problem if you decide to leave on short-term notice.
 Another reason why I prefer renting through an agency is that they arrange for the apartment to be checked and the money to be returned to you.
 It doesn’t happen often, but when renting from a private owner, sometimes you can get into discussions and not get the whole amount back, so I believe it’s easier to have a mediator.

 Cheap Places to Stay in Sharm El Sheikh